open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 ```

 where `SALT` is a random salt.
 This kind of operation effectively "hides" the content of the `CLAIM-VALUE`.
 But, it allows Verifier to check if the digest was computed from the correct value, if they are provided with the values of `SALT` and clear-text `CLAIM_VALUE`.
 Such kind of `SD-CLAIMS` are included in the JWT structure, inside a special JOSE object with name `_sd`.
-where `SALT` is a random salt.
-This kind of operation effectively "hides" the content of the `CLAIM-VALUE`.
-But, it allows Verifier to check if the digest was computed from the correct value, if they are provided with the values of `SALT` and clear-text `CLAIM_VALUE`.
-Such kind of `SD-CLAIMS` are included in the JWT structure, inside a special JOSE object with name `_sd`.

 In order to reveal the `CLAIM-VALUE` to Verifier, Holder needs to create `SD-RELEASES` data items, which are: